 In my opinion, collateral damage provides a more productive way to think about the behavior of censors than do alternatives.
-It is able to take into account different censors' differing resources and motivations, and so is more useful for generic modeling.
+It takes into account different censors' differing resources and motivations, and so is more useful for generic modeling.
 Moreover, it gets to the heart of what makes traffic resistant to blocking.
-There have been many other attempts at defining resistance to blocking.
-Narain et al. [143] called the essential element "deniability," meaning that a user could plausibly claim to have been doing something other than circumventing when confronted with a log of their network activity.
-Khattak, Elahi, et al. [113 §4] also consider "deniability" separately from "unblockability."
-Houmansadr et al. [103, 104, 105] used the term "unobservability," which I feel fails to convey that the censor's essential function is distinguishing, not observation.
-Brubaker et al. [22] used the term "entanglement," which is closer to the mark and inspired my own thinking.
-What they call entanglement I think of as indistinguishability, and keep in mind that that which you are trying to be indistinguishable with has to be something valued by the censor.
+There are other ways of characterizing censorship resistance.
+Many authors-Burnett et al. [24], and Jones et al. Jones2014a, for instance-call the essential element "deniability," meaning that a client can plausibly claim to have been doing something other than circumventing when confronted with a log of their network activity.
+Khattak, Elahi, et al. [115 §4] consider "deniability," separately from "unblockability."
+Houmansadr et al. [105, 106, 107] used the term "unobservability," which I feel fails to capture the censor's essential function of distinguishing, not only observation.
+Brubaker et al. [22] used the term "entanglement," which I found enlightening.
+What they call entanglement I think of as indistinguishability-keeping in mind that that which you are trying to be indistinguishable from must be valued by the censor.
 Collateral damage provides a way to make statements about censorship resistance quantifiable, at least in a loose sense.
 Rather than saying, "the censor cannot block X," or even, "the censor is unwilling to block X," it is better to say "in order to block X, the censor would have to do Y," where Y is some action bearing a cost for the censor.
-A statement like this makes it clear that some censors may be able to afford the cost of doing Y and others may not; there is no "unblockable" in absolute terms.
+A statement like this makes it clear that some censors may be able to afford the cost of blocking and others may not; there is no "unblockability" in absolute terms.
 Now, actually quantifying the value of Y is a task in itself, by no means a trivial one.
-The state of research in this field is still far from being able to assign actual numbers (e.g. in terms of dollars) to costs as perceived by censors.
+A challenge for future work in this field is to assign actual numbers (e.g., in dollars) to the costs borne by censors.
 If a circumvention system becomes blocked, it may simply mean that the circumventor overestimated the collateral damage or underestimated the censor's capacity to absorb it.

-We have observed that the risk of collateral damage is what prevents the censor from shutting down the network completely-and yet, censors do occasionally do complete shutdowns.
-In fact the practice is increasing; reported of shutdowns in 2016.
+We have observed that the risk of collateral damage is what prevents the censor from shutting down the network completely-and yet, censors do occasionally enact shutdowns or daily "curfews."
+Shutdowns are costly-West [191] looked at 81 shutdowns in 19 countries in 2015 and 2016, and estimated that they collectively cost \$2.4 billion in losses to gross domestic product.
+Deloitte [40] estimated that shutdowns cost millions of dollars per day per 10 million population, the amount depending on a country's level of connectivity.
 This does not necessarily contradict the theory of collateral damage.
-Shutdowns are indeed costly-estimated that shutdowns cost .
-It is just that, in some cases, the calculus works out that the harm caused by a shutdown does not outweigh (in the censor's mind) the benefits of blocking access.
+It is just that, in some cases, a censor reckons that the benefits of a shutdown outweigh the costs.
 As always, the outcome depends on the specific censor: censors that don't benefit as much from the Internet don't have as much to lose by blocking it.
-The fact that shutdowns or "curfews" are limited in duration shows that even censors that can afford to do a total shutdown cannot afford to do it forever.
+The fact that shutdowns are limited in duration shows that even censors that can afford to a shutdown cannot afford to keep it up forever.

 Complicating everything is the fact that censors are not bound to act rationally.
 Like any other large, complex entity, a censor is prone to err, to act impetuously, to make decisions that cause more harm than good.
-One might even say that the very decision to censor is exactly such an irrational decision, at the greater societal level.
+The imposition of censorship in the first place, I suggest, is exactly such an irrational action, retarding progress at the greater societal level.